“Praising the Lord in song,”

 Regardless of the words that tell their story, one thought overwhelms the listener as he or she attends any concert involving The Overtones – “These guys can really sing!”

 These guys are John Deboy, brothers Augie and Paul Pence, and Levi Riggs.
-All in their early 20’s and either graduates or current students of Purdue University, The Overtones have been making great music for more than six years.
+All in their 20’s and either graduates or were once students of Purdue University, The Overtones have been making great music for more than seven years.

-Whether performing in concerts throughout the Midwest on weekends or recording albums in Nashville, Tenn., and Lafayette, Ind., The Overtones have blended their musical lives into their personal lives as students and young professionals.
+Whether performing in concerts throughout the Midwest on weekends or recording albums in Nashville, Tenn., and Lafayette, Ind., The Overtones have blended their musical lives into their personal lives as young professionals.

 The Overtones’ sixth CD production, entitled “Everyday” and released in May of 2009, features songs written by friends, roommates, acquaintances and Nashville writers.
 The Overtones make them all sound great … and make Producer Garry Jones very proud.